planetmarshall/web-algodynamic/web/content/blog/cpp-startup-project.rst

 In addition, raise the warning levels to their highest level.
 You may also wish to have all warnings flagged as errors in your code.
 Compiler level checks are one of the strengths of C++ and ignoring them can lead to subtle, and not so subtle, bugs in your code.
+See my `other post <uninitialized-variables-and-dodgy-casts.html>`_ for an example.

 CMake
 -----

 To a large degree the existence of CMake is what makes modern cross platform C++ development possible.
-It certainly has its detractors, but by its sheer ubiquity it is the defacto standard build system for C++.
+Its syntax can ba a bit obscure, but by its sheer ubiquity it is the defacto standard build system for C++.
 While strictly speaking it is a "meta" build system, this detail has become less important in recent years with CMake getting native support in IDEs like MSVC and CLion.

 Alternatives

-* Meson
+* `Meson <https://mesonbuild.com/>`_ Widely used especially by GNU projects.
-* Bazel
+* `Bazel <https://bazel.build/>`_ Used by Google projects such as Tensorflow.

 Conan
 -----